ibm-cloud-docs/vmwaresolutions/vmonic/eos-nsx-v.md

 {{site.data.keyword.attribute-definition-list}}

-# End of Marketing for NSX-V instance deployments
+# End of Support for NSX-V instance deployments
 {: #eos-nsx-v}

 VMware® support for all new VMware NSX-V deployments ended on 16 January 2022.